gabrielcessil/ModularSoundMixer/README.md

 ## Known Issues
 - **PySimpleGUI Bugs**: Issues with interface closing events due to recent updates.
+The library's object recently recognize the events of 'closing intention' and the 'closure' itself differently
-- **PySerial Readline**: Inconsistent timeout handling, resolved using `read_until`.
+- **PySerial Readline**: Inconsistent timeout handling when using ''readline'', resolved using `read_until` instead.
 - **Delay Handling**: Lack of documentation on delay between read and write operations caused initial failures.

+## Next steps
+- Improvements on hardware documentation of module's and testing setup.

 ## Contributors
 - **Guilherme Turatto** - Embedded software and Hardware
 - **Gabriel Cesar Silveira** - Graphical Interface

-## License
-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---